Blanche Partington

-Blanche Partington (12 October 1866 – 12 March 1951) was a prominent San Francisco journalist and member of the San Francisco Bay Area literary and cultural scene.
+Blanche Partington (October 12, 1866 – March 12, 1951) was an American journalist and member of the San Francisco Bay Area literary and cultural scene.
 She is particularly noted for her relationships with prominent California writers, including Ambrose Bierce, Jack London, and Yone Noguchi.

 Early life

 Blanche Partington was born in Cheshire, England to artist John Herbert Evelyn Partington (1843–99) and his wife, Sarah Mottershead, on October 12, 1866, and christened at St Mary's Church, Stockport on November 25, 1866.
 Blanche was the eldest of seven children, all of whom would achieve success in careers connected with the arts, among them, artists Richard Langtry Partington and Gertrude Partington Albright as artists, Phyllis Partington (an opera singer under the name Frances Peralta), and theater manager John Allan Partington.
 The family lived briefly in Heysham, Lancashire, and Ramsey, Isle of Man during the 1880s.
 "John H. E. Partington was a great lover of travel and moved his family so often that no formal schooling was possible.
 He solved his children's education by training them himself.
 After they had learned to read and write, he read them famous poems which they were then asked to recite from memory.
 As recreation they had music, drawing and painting, offered them in much the modern, progressive method of letting each child's talents unfold."

 In 1889, the family moved to the San Francisco Bay Area.
 John Partington established a studio and art school on Pine Street.
 Richard and Gertrude were soon working as sketch artists for local newspapers, while Blanche and Phyllis developed their musical talents.